bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/world.md

 # modem scripts folder : folder

-Returns the modem scripts folder of the system domain
+Returns the modem scripts folder of the system domain.

 # module : module